natemaia/dk/README.md

 [Motif](http://www.ist.co.uk/motif/books/vol6A/ch-20.fm.html#963509) for better
 interoperability with other programs and applications.

-- This is still under active development so expect bugs/errors, please open an issue or contact me.
+- This is still under active development so expect bugs/errors, please open an issue.

 #### Installation